Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 ### Knowledge Check

-In your application repository, you will find the _{pagename}.json_ file in the `App/ui/layouts` folder.
+In your application repository, you will find the `<pageName>.json` file in the `App/ui/layouts` folder.
 The JSON file describes the form page you have set up in Altinn Studio, assuming you have uploaded the changes.

 - Can you find the component linked to the email field?
 - What change is required in this file if the email field is no longer mandatory?
-- By changing one line in the _{pagename}.json_ file, you can convert the component linked to the middle name field into a free-text input field.
+- By changing one line in the `<pageName>.json` file, you can convert the component linked to the middle name field into a free-text input field.
 What change is required?
 {{% /expandlarge %}}

 ## Summary